 David Mairs - Music Director

-In 2015-2016, David Mairs will celebrate his twentieth season as Music Director of the Mid-Texas Symphony.
+In 2017-2018, David Mairs will celebrate his 22nd season as Music Director of the Mid-Texas Symphony.
 Concert attendees enjoy the wonderful performances he inspires Mid-Texas Symphony musicians to create and his engaging, natural way of sharing his knowledge about the music, its history, and its composers.

 Mairs began his professional career playing Solo Horn for the elite U.S. Army Band in Washington, D.C.
 Following his military service, he became Associate Principal Horn of the Pittsburgh Symphony, Solo Horn of the Pittsburgh Opera and Ballet, and a member of the New Pittsburgh Quintet brass ensemble.

 Mairs’ interest in conducting led him to the Flint Symphony where he served as Assistant Conductor and Music Administrator.
 He moved to the San Antonio Symphony in 1988 where he served as Resident Conductor until 1999, directing classical concerts, audience-pleasing pops, and educational and family concerts.
 Mairs also hosted the weekly “Symphony Spotlight” on KPAC radio.